 Finally, a concern for insurers who are contemplating entrance to this market is uncertainty about mortality rates twenty or more years in the future.
 A company that guesses wrong and finds that people are living longer than it had expected could face a significant unplanned liability.
-As an extreme example, Friedberg and Webb (2006) estimate that a medical breakthrough that eradicated cancer, circulatory disease, and diabetes would increase the present value of payments on joint life and survivor annuities by roughly half.
-Even under less drastic scenarios, life insurers face a host of potential shocks to life expectancy that can erode or eliminate their profit margin.
-Importantly, too, life insurers face little ability to hedge against this risk, as there are essentially no reinsurance mechanisms for addressing the aggregate mortality risk.
+As an extreme example, Friedberg and Webb (2007) estimate that a medical breakthrough that eradicated cancer, circulatory disease, and diabetes would increase the present value of payments on joint life and survivor annuities by roughly half.
+Even under less drastic scenarios. life insurers face a host of potential shocks to life expectancy that could erode or eliminate their profit margin.
+Absent suitable reinsurance mechanisms, life insurers have limited ability to hedge against aggregate mortality risk.

 IV.
-Removing the Obstacles to a Robust Market for Longevity Annuities

-As just described, there are several barriers to the development of a robust market for longevity annuities that affect all of the parties to this potential market-consumers, employers and insurance companies.
-At present, only a handful of companies offer a longevity annuity product and the relative lack of competition likely means that the products currently on offer carry a higher price tag than would be expected in a more robust market.
-From a policy perspective, the natural next question is whether steps could be taken to remove or lower the barriers to the development of the market we have described, thereby contributing to making the purchase of a longevity annuity a more attractive and readily available option for retirees who could benefit from that choice.
+Removing the Obstacles to a Robust Market for Longevity Annuities product and the relative lack of competition likely means that the products currently on offer carry a higher price tag than would be expected in a more robust market.
+From a policy perspective, the natural next question is whether steps could be taken to remove or lower the barriers to the development of the market we have described, helping to make the purchase of a longevity annuity a more attractive and readily available option for retirees who could benefit from that choice.